01satria/LauncherAppv2/README.md

 ## Performance

-Satria Launcher is built with RAM efficiency as a first-class concern:
+Cloudys Launcher is built with RAM efficiency as a first-class concern:

 - **No icon backgrounds or clipping** — ARGB_8888 bitmaps preserve full alpha transparency
 - **LruCache** — icons are cached with automatic eviction when memory is tight (3 MB limit)